TheRambotnic/game-patches-and-configs/README.md

 		* [%USERPROFILE%] [Saved Games] [id Software] [DOOM] [base]

 The above example would correspond to Windows Explorer's path: `%USERPROFILE%/Saved Games/id Software/DOOM/base` for DOOM (2016)'s config files.

+If the folder DOES NOT contain complex names with brackets, that means the files are stored/placed inside Steam's game directory.

+**EXAMPLE:**
+* Unity
+	* Dusk
+		* config

+The above example would correspond to the following path in your computer: `<Your_Steam_Library_Folder>/steamapps/common/Dusk/config`.

 **One last thing:** some files could not be added to the repository due to file size, so I'll be linking them below.